 This is just a taste of Cincinnati’s past.
 For most of us, these blips in time are mere memories or words in a history book.

-But thanks to preserved photos from the University of Cincinnati's Archives & Rare Books Library, and help from local “Digging Cincinnati History” blogger and researcher Ann Senefeld (author of the book “Finding Your Home's Ancestors”), WCPO has opened a window to the past with an interactive look at these historic images.
+Thanks to preserved photos from the University of Cincinnati's Archives & Rare Books Library, WCPO has opened a window to the past with an interactive look at these historic images.

 Jan.
 1, 1927: Elm Street north from McFarland Street